 Our suppliers have stringent systems in place to ensure best practice for workers and the environement through the process of manufacturing premium products.
 To read more, please see the following links: AS Colour, Gildan, Ramo.

 To get an update on your order, please login to our customer portal and view your order.

 I've received my order, and something's not quite right.
 What can I do?

 It's a bummer when things aren't quite right, so please get in touch and we'll get on to rectifying your order!

 My order is late, what can I do?

-We always aim to deliver your order on-time, but if you haven't heard from us and the due date on your invoice has passed, please give us a call and we'll be able to chase this up for you.
-If you have a date or event you need this for please get in contact with us before you need them so we can ensure you get them on time.
+We always aim to deliver your order on-time, but if you haven't heard from us and the due date on your invoice has passed, please email us and we'll be able to chase this up for you.
+If you have a date or event you need this for please get in contact with us before you place your order so we can confirm if we can get them to you on time.

 I've got some feedback for The Print Bar, who should I talk to?

 We really appreciate feedback!
 Positive or negative.
 We go through every piece of feedback with our team and create processes around it, so if you can email us at [email protected] we will use your feedback to improve our services for the future!